Small Quantum Low Density Parity Check Codes for Near-Term Experiments: Performance and decoding

 which is achieved asymptotically by the surface code and by the color code as well as opther local codes.
 Thus, if we define the rate $R = \frac{k}{n}$ we must have $R \propto d^{-2}$.
 As the distance $d$ increases to suppress logical error rates, the physical footprint of the code must grow quadratically in $d$ when restricted to strictly local planar couplings.
 Interestingly, this scaling makes quantum algorithms that provide a quadratic speed-up substantially less appealing for achieving practical quantum speed-ups~\cite{babbush2021focusbeyondquadratic, stoudenmire2024opening}.

-As shown in Fig.~\ref{fig:code_rate}, the TB codes constructed here demonstrate a larger rate compared to the rotated surface code at the same code distance.
+As shown in Fig.~\ref{fig:code_rate}, the biclycle codes constructed here demonstrate a larger rate compared to the rotated surface code at the same code distance.
 More importantly, the scaling of $R$ with the distance $d$ is improved over the surface code.
 To quantify this, we performed a least-squares fit of the rate scaling with a power law of the form $R(d) = \alpha d^{-\beta}$ where $\alpha$ and $\beta$ are fit parameters.
-For the rotated surface code, $\beta \approx 2.0$ as expected, while for the TB codes we observe $\beta \approx 1.6$, showing a clear advantage from the additional non-local connections enabled by long-range couplers.
+For the rotated surface code, $\beta \approx 2.0$ as expected, while for the quantum LDPC codes we observe $\beta \approx 1.7$, showing a clear advantage from the additional non-local connections enabled by long-range couplers.
 This effectively allows us to encode more logical qubits per unit area without sacrificing distance to the same degree as a purely local construction.
+Note, however, that the simple weight-4 connectivity used here means that all the constructed codes can be understood as surface code with \textit{twists} and rotations.
+Thus, the reduced overhead comes directly from the from non-local connections required to form the appropriate modifications of the surface code~\cite{wang2022distance_bounds_generalized_bicycle}.

-It should be emphasized, however, that this result should not be over-interpreted, since there is no generic, systematic way of scaling the TB code to arbitrarily large distance $d$.
+It should be emphasized, however, that this result should not be over-interpreted, since there is no generic, systematic way of scaling a generalized bicycle code to arbitrarily large distance $d$.
+In particular, for weight-4 codes, any such generic scaling is bound to scale similar to the surface code~\cite{wang2022distance_bounds_generalized_bicycle}.
 For each target distance, the underlying matrices $A$ and $B$ in the code construction must be chosen by hand to satisfy the required distance and weight constraints.
 In particular, while in principle the quantum LDPC codes can yield large codes with finite rate and distance scaling sublinearly with $n$, practical realizations are limited by the feasibility of constructing and embedding the constituent codes in hardware, see also Sec.~\ref{sec:implementation}.
 Nonetheless, the observed scaling exponent $\beta < 2$ demonstrates the potential of architectures incorporating non-local couplers to overcome some of the rate limitations inherent to planar locality.